benkmoore/ar_hardware/README.md

 E. Increase time out if error is  `"lost sync..."` see: https://analyticalrobotics.atlassian.net/browse/AR1-39

-F. Check that correct ports are being called for the teensy and other decawave boards see [localization notes](#Localization notes).
+F. Check that correct ports are being called for the teensy and other decawave boards see [localization notes](#localization-notes).

 G. `check sum error` or `wrong msg id`.
-1) Check that the msg is updated and built correctly for the msg version in ar_commander in `~/Arduio/libbraries/ros_lib` remake if not see [here](#Setup for ROS msgs over Teensy) for details.
+1) Check that the msg is updated and built correctly for the msg version in ar_commander in `~/Arduio/libbraries/ros_lib` remake if not see [teensy msg setup](#setup-for-ros-msgs-over-teensy) for details.
 2) Check that the hardware interface is accessed the msg in the correct format.
 3) Check you are  njot overflowing the buffer by publishing in the loop/over publishing.

 ---------------------------------------------------------------------------------------------------